keptn/enhancement-proposals/text/0002-test-finished-with-test-result.md

 # Behavioral change of JMeter

-Behavioral change of the testing service in Keptn (jmeter-service) to not send evaluation-done events, but rather a test-finished events with a test result.
+Behavioral change of the testing service in Keptn (jmeter-service) to not send an evaluation-done event for failed tests, but rather a test-finished event with a test result set to *fail*.

 ## Motivation